jackmitch/cv/README.md

 #### jack@embed.me.uk : 07757472002 : https://github.com/jackmitch
 ---

 Currently working as a consultant I have extensive experience working with OpenEmbedded, Yocto, build systems, Linux kernel programming and Linux userspace development.
-Available to commute for on-site work in the London area, or to work remotely with on-site visits when necessary.
+Available to commute for on-site work in the London area, or to work remotely or partially on-site for other locations.

 ### Tuxable Ltd - 2014 - Present
 ### Consultant/Contractor